Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 Forms are originally coded to load an icon from after the end of the normal species defines.
 This is actually the primary decision to make new species start at 544 instead of 494--old form icons take all the way up until 543.
 As a result, new form icons function similarly.

-Exceptions involving gender are coded on a case-by-case basis, and are currently just Frillish, Jellicent, Meowstic, and Pyroar.
+Exceptions involving gender are coded on a case-by-case basis, and are currently just Frillish, Jellicent, Meowstic, Pyroar, Indeedee, and Oinkologne.

 ### ``levelupdata.s``